-The third edition of City & Financial Global’s EV Infrastructure Summit is being held in-person on the 18th January – 19th January 2022.
+The third edition of City & Financial Global’s EV Infrastructure Summit is being held on the 18th January – 19th January 2022.

 The programme will focus on what the 2030 challenges will mean for the EV ecosystem and how we could move towards a charging infrastructure that works for the consumer, system and energy transition.